EdenIsHereToStay/orlando-devs-website/Project Overview.md

 **Christopher Pecoraro (Web Development & Scalability)**:
 Christopher will ensure that the site is **scalable** and can handle future growth, providing enterprise-level insights into its infrastructure and performance.

+**Nick Walsh (UI/UX & Design Consultant)**:
+Nick brings his extensive experience in UI/UX design to the project, helping to shape the look and feel of the new Orlando Devs website.
+His role involves crafting a modern, intuitive design that balances functionality with a clean aesthetic, ensuring the site not only looks great but is also highly user-friendly.
+Nick will collaborate closely with the design and frontend teams, providing feedback and refining design concepts to align with the project's goals.
+His insights will help elevate the overall user experience for the Orlando Devs community.

+Nick brings his extensive experience in UI/UX design to the project, helping to shape the look and feel of the new Orlando Devs website.
+His role involves crafting a modern, intuitive design that balances functionality with a clean aesthetic, ensuring the site not only looks great but is also highly user-friendly.
+Nick will collaborate closely with the design and frontend teams, providing feedback and refining design concepts to align with the project's goals.
+His insights will help elevate the overall user experience for the Orlando Devs community.

 New Addition:
 - **Jasmin Singh (Content Strategy & SEO)**:
 Jasmin will focus on **content optimization** and **SEO best practices** to ensure the website reaches a broader audience and ranks well on search engines.